foundriesio/docs/source/linux/getting-started.rst

 change the password.
 The ``linaro`` user may use ``sudo`` to obtain root access on the device.

 That's it!
-You've successfully installed Cerberus onto your device, and booted into its console.
+You've successfully installed the Linux MicroPlatform onto your device, and booted into its console.

 Onwards!
 --------

+At this point your device is ready to run Docker containers.
+If you would like to configure the device as a Basic IoT Gateway, follow the instructions at :ref:`big-getting-started`.

 You're now ready to take your next steps.
 This will take the form of deploying containerized applications to your device.